 Sexual harassment is considered to be unwelcome conduct of a sexual nature.
 This includes situations where a person is asked to engage in sexual activity as a condition of the person’s employment, as well as situations which create an environment that is hostile, intimidating, or humiliating.

 Sexual harassment can involve one or more incidents and actions, which could be physical, verbal, or non-verbal in nature.
 Examples of conduct or behavior that constitute sexual harassment include, but are not limited to, the following:

 • The use of job-related threats or rewards to solicit sexual favors

 • Comments about a worker’s appearance, age, private life, etc.

 • Repeated and unwanted social invitations for dates or physical intimacy

-• Insults based on the sex of the worker
+• Insults based on the sex, sexual orientation, gender identity, or sexual history of the worker

 • Condescending or paternalistic remarks